 When you’re ready to verify the quality of your APIs and deploy to an API gateway, generate an API specification from your collection and keep them in sync.

-Before you send a request, Postman checks the value against the defined properties and notifies you if the value isn't valid.
-Also, anyone with access to the collection can view details associated with your parameters, headers, and bodies in your collection's documentation.
+Before you send a request, Postman checks the value against the defined types and notifies you if the value isn’t valid.
+Also, anyone with access to the collection can view details associated with your parameters, headers, and bodies in your collection’s documentation.

 When you make changes to the collection, update the generated specification with your latest changes.
 This ensures team members relying on the specification can access the latest iteration of your APIs.